 Cons: Unless you're staying near Piazzale Roma you are in for a long walk or you'll need to take a water bus or taxi for the last leg to your hotel.

-You get the taxis from the same place as the water bus.
-The don't have meters so they'll quote you a price.
+They don't have meters so they'll quote you a price.
 Best is to book online before you arrive so you don't get any nasty surprises.

 Pros: They take you right to your hotel and the trip is a beautiful experience.